FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

-A main question of our study is how TSFMs perform compared to state-of-the-art models in energy forecasting, which is why we include the classical machine learning-based approaches XGBoost and random forest -- the dominant task-specific baselines in the energy domain as outlined in Section~\ref{sec:related_work}.
-Both are trained task-specific, employing the subsequent pipeline following established practices in the literature~\cite{Wang2025XGBoostSHAP,Wen2026Optuna,Pu2025HybridStrategy}: \begin{enumerate} \item \textbf{Automatic lag selection}: Generation of candidate lagged features and selection of the most informative lags based on SHAP importance scores. \item \textbf{Feature selection}: Retention of the top 50 features from lagged features and engineered features using SHAP values to reduce dimensionality and prevent overfitting. \item \textbf{Hyperparameter optimization}: Bayesian optimization with Optuna, using 250 trials per quantile and validation performance in terms of the mean squared error for the median and the pinball loss for the other quantiles as objective.
-An overview of the hyperparameters considered and their ranges is given in Table \ref{tab:model_specifications}. \item \textbf{Final retraining}: Training of the final model on the full training set using the selected features and optimized hyperparameters. \item \textbf{Evaluation}: Evaluation employing recursive multi-step-ahead forecasting without retraining, as frequent retraining is often not required to maintain comparable forecast accuracy while reducing computational costs \cite{Zanotti2025Retraining}, although distribution shifts may require model updates \cite{Ditzler2015Nonstationary,Haselbeck2021EVARS}.
-Figure~\ref{fig:rolling_evaluation} illustrates this in more detail. \end{enumerate}
+A main question of our study is how TSFMs perform compared to state-of-the-art models in energy forecasting, which is why we include the machine-learning-based approaches XGBoost and random forest -- the dominant task-specific baselines in the energy domain as outlined in Section~\ref{sec:related_work}.
+We therefore focus the task-specific baselines on these tree ensembles, given their competition track record and low tuning requirements.
+Task-specific deep-learning and statistical architectures are not part of our experimental design; their performance is assessed by the general-purpose benchmarks discussed in Section~\ref{sec:related_work}, while deep learning itself remains part of our comparison through the TSFMs, which advance deep architectures beyond the per-series training considered here, via global training across many series, to large-scale pretraining on millions of series.
+Both are trained task-specifically, employing the subsequent pipeline: \begin{enumerate} \item \textbf{Automatic lag selection}: Generation of candidate lagged features and selection of the most informative lags based on SHAP importance scores, a selection mechanism shown to outperform common feature-selection methods for gradient-boosted trees~\cite{Marcilio2020SHAPFS}. \item \textbf{Feature selection}: Retention of the top 50 features from lagged features and engineered features using SHAP values to reduce dimensionality, prevent overfitting, and provide computational benefits. \item \textbf{Hyperparameter optimization}: Bayesian optimization with Optuna~\cite{Akiba2019Optuna}, using 250 trials per quantile and validation performance in terms of the mean squared error for the median and the pinball loss for the other quantiles as objective, a combination also employed in a top-ranked HEFTCom2024 solution~\cite{Pu2025HybridStrategy}.
+Appendix Table~\ref{tab:model_specifications} lists the hyperparameters considered and their ranges. \item \textbf{Final retraining}: Training of the final model on the full training set using the selected features and optimized hyperparameters. \item \textbf{Evaluation}: Evaluation employing recursive multi-step-ahead forecasting without retraining, as frequent retraining is often not required to maintain comparable forecast accuracy while reducing computational costs~\cite{Zanotti2025Retraining}, although distribution shifts may require model updates~\cite{Ditzler2015Nonstationary,Haselbeck2021EVARS}. \end{enumerate}